Georgetown Law is Closed

 Yellow Ribbon Program at Georgetown Law Center

 Georgetown Law Center proudly participates in the Yellow Ribbon Program, to make additional funds available for your education program without an additional charge to the GI Bill entitlement.
 Veterans Affairs (VA) will match that amount and issue payment directly to the Law School.
 At present, Georgetown Law will make a Yellow Ribbon Program Award of up to $10,000.
 Thus, with VA's matching contribution, such students can receive up to $20,000 toward tuition and fees after their Yellow Ribbon Benefits have been applied.
+Please note that active duty members are not eligible to receive Yellow Ribbon benefits.

 Georgetown University Yellow Ribbon News